Olubu-dev/Project1_Documentation/README.md

 ### Data Sources
 ---
-The data used for this analysis is LITA Capstone Dataset.xlsx and this is an open source data that can be downloaded from anyrepository site.
+The data used for this analysis is LITA Capstone Dataset.xlsx and this is an open source data that can be downloaded from any repository site.

 ### Tools Used
 ---